-The number of active members decreased from 13,333 to 12,913, a 3.2 % decrease.
-This was the first decrease in membership in five years.
+The number of active members decreased from 12,913 to 12,345, a 4.4 % decrease.
+This was the second consecutive decrease in active membership.
+The decrease also resulted in a decrease in the covered payroll.

 The total payroll shown on the statistical tables is the amount that was supplied by HMEPS, annualized if necessary.
 For the cost calculations, the pays were adjusted in accordance with the actuarial assumptions to reflect one year's salary increase.